minimac321/Evolutionary-Algorithms-for-Combinatorial-Optimization/README.md

 # Knapsack-Solver

-Solving the Knapsack problem (150 Items) using Evolutionary Algorithms.
+Solving the NP-complete Knapsack problem (150 Items) using Evolutionary Algorithms.

-#### What is the Knapsack Problem:
+#### What is the Knapsack Combinatorial Optimization Problem:
 Given a set of items, each with a weight and a value, determine which items to include in the collection so that the total weight is less than or equal to a given limit and the total value is as large as possible